-Restructuring a business can be a challenging and unsettling experience for all those involved.
+Restructuring can, however, be a challenging and unsettling experience for all those involved.
 As such, employers must endeavour to handle this process fairly and, with tensions often running high amongst those staff affected by the restructuring, ensure that they do not fall foul of the law when making any changes.

 In this guide for employers, we explain the employment law and HR implications of restructuring processes, examining the different legal and strategic issues involved for employers: from an employee’s rights when reorganising a business to making redundancies and redeployment.